 - 78. The nature and quality of the use of a dwelling a person has in New Zealand, and the connection the person has with the dwelling, are fundamental to determining whether the dwelling is a permanent place of abode for them.
 If the person owns a house or apartment in New Zealand they have previously lived in, for example, this would likely be a stronger indication of an enduring connection with the place of abode than, say, the ability to reside at a parent's house that had previously been lived in. - 79.
 A situation that often arises is where a young person lives away from the family home some of the time, for example during university terms, but returns to the family home during holidays.
 If the young person goes overseas after their studies, there is often a question about whether the family home is a permanent place of abode for them.
-In such circumstances, it may well be that the person had two permanent places of abode before they left New Zealand - the family home and the student accommodation - because they habitually resided in both places.
-It could therefore be that although they no longer have the abode that was their student accommodation once they leave New Zealand (for example, because they gave up the lease) the family home continues to be a permanent place of abode for them.
+In such circumstances, it may well be that while the person had more than one residence in New Zealand before they left, the family home remained a permanent place of abode for them.
+It could therefore be that although they no longer have the abode that was their student accommodation once they leave New Zealand (for example, because they gave up the lease) the family home continues to be a permanent place of abode for them after their departure from New Zealand.
 As in any other circumstances, this depends on the nature and quality of the use the person habitually makes of that abode.
-In this context, it would be relevant to consider how often and for how long the person returned to the family home (both before they left New Zealand and after their departure), the extent to which they are financially independent, and their intended future use of the abode (which may change over time).
+In this context, it would be relevant to consider how often and for how long the person returned to the family home (both before they left New

+Zealand and after their departure), the extent to which they are financially independent, and their intended future use of the abode (which may change over time).
 Whether the family home is the person's permanent place of abode is a question of fact and requires an overall assessment of the circumstances and the nature and quality of the use the person habitually makes of the abode.